Eine Hand greift in eine hölzerne Schachtel mit Mikado-Stäbchen in verschiedenen Farben auf grauem Stoffuntergrund.

 • Easy to learn: Anyone can quickly understand the basic rules.

-• Promotes skills: It improves fine motor skills, patience and concentration.
+• Promotes skills: It improves fine motor skills, patience, and concentration.

 • Competition and fun: Mikado offers a healthy mix of excitement and strategic thinking.

 How to play Mikado?
-A guide
+Instructions

 Playing Mikado requires skill and patience.
 Here's a simple guide on how to prepare and play the game: